dejonggr/dejonggr.github.io/_pages/cv.md

 Education
 ======
-* B.Sc.(Honours) in Genome Biology and Evolutionary Biology, University of Toronto, 2015
+* PhD in Biological Sciences, University of Cambridge, 2025
-* M.Sc. in Genome Science and Technology, University of British Columbia, 2019
+* MSc in Genome Science and Technology, University of British Columbia, 2019
+* BSc (Honours) in Genome Biology and Evolutionary Biology, University of Toronto, 2015

 Work experience
 ======

+* 2026: Bioinformatician, Sanger Institute
+  * Developed workflows for the integration and analysis of subcellular spatial transcriptomics data
+  * Assisted with collaborator analyses, focusing on multimodal data integration and analysis of spatial tran- scriptomics data

+* 2021–2025: Postgraduate researcher, Sanger Institute
+  * Led data analysis for the GBMspace project using the latest computational methods for integrative analysis of single nucleus multiome sequencing, spatial transcriptomics, and spatial genomics data (see Publica- tions)
+  * Assistedwithexperimentaldesign,includingLCMsamplingstrategiesforspatialgenomicsdatageneration
+  * Assisted with data quality control during data generation phase of GBMspace
+  * Assistedcollaboratorswithsubsequentanalysesandinaconsultatorycontextforbiologicalinterpretation
+of data

 * 2020-2021: Bioinformatician at Canexia Health
   * Helped develop a plasma-based oncogenomic panel targeting low-VAF mutations from cfDNA
   * Assisted with longitudinal cancer studies
   * Optimized FFPE-based cancer screen

-* 2017-2019: Graduate Researcher (Adams Lab)
+* 2016-2019: Graduate Researcher (Adams Lab)
   * Generated lab pipelines forthe analysis of duplicate gene expression
   * Developed a pipeline forthe detection and quantitative comparison of alternative splicing events